Leonce808/plsql_window_functions_28296_iradukunda_leonce/README.md

 ---

 # Integrity Statement
-This project represents original academic work.
+This project represents original academic work. am not gone lie
-AI tools were used only as a learning aid and all implementations were understood, adapted, and executed by the student.
+AI tools were used only as a learning aid and all implementations were understood, adapted, and executed by me(student).